Vaccine Schedule: Other Schedule Issues

 Many people incorrectly assume that a choice not to get a vaccine is a risk-free choice.
 But it isn't.
 The choice not to get a vaccine is a choice to risk the disease that the vaccine prevents.
 Studies have shown that unimmunized children are more likely to get vaccine-preventable diseases if there is an outbreak, compared with those who have been immunized.
 Unimmunized children may also be barred from school during an outbreak to protect them from the disease.

 Here are some things to consider before making a decision not to immunize your child:

-Those who choose not to immunize their child may be considered to be "free riders" by those who have immunized their children.
-For example, a mother whose son recently experienced a severe bout with pertussis was angry that other children in the classroom were not immunized.
+Those who choose not to immunize their child may be considered "free riders" by those who have immunized their children.
+For example, a mother whose son experienced a severe bout with pertussis was angry that other children in the classroom were not immunized.
 In discussing vaccine safety as the reason that many parents give for not wanting to immunize, she wondered why their children should be protected by herd immunity when her child and all of the other immunized children bore the small risk of side effects.
 In addition, she wondered why she wasn't made aware that so many of the children in the school weren't immunized due to personal beliefs.
 She concluded by saying, "Had I known … I would never have enrolled him in that school."

 "What Vaccines Might My Child Need Before Starting School?"

 "Why Are Vaccines Required Before My Child Goes to School?"